 Here, Buffett is saying that even if someone is intelligent and motivated to work, they will take advantage of you if they lack integrity.

-5. COOs Must Have An Ability To Be Honest
+5. A COO Must Be Honest

 All COOs need to possess the ability to be honest with themselves and with others.